 * Chinese goods worth $200 bln face 25 pct tariff, up from 10 pct

-* Boeing, Caterpillar, chipmakers down roughly 1 pct
+* Boeing, Caterpillar, chipmakers, FAANGs down roughly 1 pct

 By Amy Caren Daniel

-Aug 2 (Reuters) - U.S. stocks fell on Thursday, weighed down by financials, as worries of a trade war between the United States and China were heightened after President Donald Trump proposed 25 percent tariffs on $200 billion worth of Chinese imports.
+Aug 2 (Reuters) - Technology and industrial companies pushed U.S. stock index futures lower on Thursday, as fears of a trade spat between the United States and China failed to let up after President Donald Trump proposed 25 percent tariffs on $200 billion worth of Chinese imports.

-U.S. Trade Representative Robert Lighthizer said Trump directed the increase from a previously proposed 10 percent duty because China has refused to meet Washington's demands and has imposed retaliatory tariffs on U.S. goods.
+U.S. Trade Representative Robert Lighthizer said Trump directed the increase from a previously proposed 10 percent duty because China has refused to meet U.S. demands and has imposed retaliatory tariffs on U.S. goods.